shruti420/Prediction-Using-Supervised-ML/README.md

 # Prediction-Using-Supervised-ML
-Data Science &amp; Business Analytics
+Data Science and Business Analytics
 TASK 1
 Predict the percentage of student based on the number of study hours.
 I have used python modules like pandas, Numpy and matplotlib